Daniel Dreisbach

 Daniel Dreisbach is an American author, academic, and attorney.
-He is currently a professor at the American University School of Public Affairs.
+He is currently a professor at the American University School of Public Affairs, teaching in the Department of Justice, Law and Criminology.

 Dreisbach teaches at the Summer Institute program of the James Madison Memorial Fellowship Foundation.

 He is a specialist on the constitutional issue of the separation of church and state.